Takođe pogledajte: Minute, minuté, minutë, minutė, minūte, i minūtē

 They found only minute quantities of chemical residue on his clothing.

-Sinonims: infinitesimal, insignificant, minuscule, tiny, trace, Thesaurus:tiny
+Sinonimi: infinitesimal, insignificant, minuscule, tiny, trace, Thesaurus:tiny

-Antonims: big, enormous, colossal, huge, significant, tremendous, vast
+Antonimi: big, enormous, colossal, huge, significant, tremendous, vast

 2. Very careful and exact, giving small details.